NakahodoRintaro/Download_YouTube_directly_to_GoogleDrive/README.md

   - Since a list of fps and image quality appears, select from them
   - Download at download. part
 ----

+- ## News(As of Nov.
+2)
+    - This app seems to have been disabled due to a case that started with the deletion of pytube3's rapper, youtube-dl, on Github.
+So, this app is currently unavailable.
+I'm trying to find another way to download it, but I would like to ask for some time.
+I'm looking for other ways to download this app, but it will take a while.
 # Related information<br>
 [Youtube](https://www.youtube.com/)<br>
 [pytube3 9.6.4](https://pypi.org/project/pytube3/)<br>